 When you are ready to apply, consider these 4 steps with suggested time frames:

 Job description analysis: 10 minutes

-I personally like to print out the job description, read it with a highlighter, mark the top 3-4 requirements, and mark all other important keywords.
+Print out the job description, read it with a highlighter, mark the top 3-4 requirements, and note all other important keywords.